yuchen21-web/Imputation-for-scRNA-seq/README.md

 We provide three ways to perform CL-Impute.
 Besides, we provided a saved trained model and Zeisel dataset to verify the effectiveness of the paper.

+## 1. Run Impute.py on the project.

+'''python
-1.change directory to src/CLIMP and run Impute.py.
+# change directory to src/CLIMP
+python Impute.py
+'''

-2.You can perform CL-Impute on jupyter notebook or follow the process:
+## 2. Follow the procedure below to perform CL-Impute on jupyter or on tutorial_CLImpte.ipynb

 ```python
 import torch